mwibrow/calvin/README.md

 *CALVin* requires a substantial amount of audio, video and image data which is _not_ currently available via this repository.

+## Demo

 A demo of *CALVin* using syntheiszed speech is can be viewed in a browser by clicking [this link](https://mwibrow.github.io/calvin-demo/).
-Note that, full use of the demo requies access to the computer's microphone.
+Note that full use of the demo requies access to the computer's microphone.

+In addition, *CALVin* was original developed for use as a desktop application.
+Although it uses the same technologies that work in a browser, making sure things work perfectly in all browsers (particularly audio) is _tricky_.
+Consequently, it _should_ work in most current browsers, but there may be exceptions.